Sy siblings: Hans Sy

 Hans Sy (born 1955) is the fourth eldest.
 He is the chairman of SM Prime.
 He has been director of the company since 1994.
 Hans was also president of SM Prime until 2016.

-He was enstrusted by Henry Sr. to oversaw the construction of The SM Center North EDSA (now SM North EDSA) which opened in 1985.
+He was entrusted by Henry Sr. that oversaw the construction of The SM Center North EDSA (now SM North EDSA) which opened in 1985.

 Sy is also chairman of China Bank and the National University.

 Herbert Sy

-Harley Sy (born 1956) is the second youngest son among the siblings.
+Herbert Sy (born 1956) is the second youngest son among the siblings.
 He is the director of SM Prime.

 Harley Sy

 Harley Sy (born 1959) is the youngest among the siblings and fourth son of Henry Sy.
 He is the executive director of SM Investments and director of China Bank.

 Wealth

 The Sy siblings are grouped as one entry by Forbes in wealth rankings.
 In 2024, they collectively are the top entry in Forbes Asia's 'Philippines' 50 Richest' list with the net worth of $11.1 billion as of 2024.
 They were first recognized as the richest in the Philippines in 2019 following their father's death with a collective net worth of $17.2 billion.

-In the 2025 Forbes’ Billionaires however, the Sy siblings were listed separately – Henry Sy Jr. ($2.3-billion), Hans Sy ($2.2-billion), Herbert Sy ($2.1-billion), Harley Sy ($1.9-billion), Teresita Sy-Coson ($1.9-billion) and Elizabeth Sy ($1.7-billion).
+In the 2025 Forbes’ Billionaires, however, the Sy siblings were listed separately – Henry Sy Jr. ($2.3-billion), Hans Sy ($2.2-billion), Herbert Sy ($2.1-billion), Harley Sy ($1.9-billion), Teresita Sy-Coson ($1.9-billion) and Elizabeth Sy ($1.7-billion).
 They ranked sixth to eleventh richest in the Philippines.
 Manny Villar is the top Filipino entry at $17.2-billion.